 9.2.3.
-Pseudotime Controller
+Pseudotime Controller.
 The pseudotime controller guarantees that siblings are assigned disjoint intervals of pseudotime, and that each transaction's interval is a subset of that of its parent.
-The pseudotime controller has the actions of the generic controller together with an extra class of output actions ASSIGN\PSEUDOTIME(T,P) for $T \neq T_0$ and P a pseudotime interval.
-The purpose of the ASSIGN\PSEUDOTIME actions is to construct, at run-time, a sibling order that specifies the apparent serial ordering of transactions.
-Also, there is an extra class of actions INFORM\TIME\AT(X)OF(T,p) for access transactions T. A state s of the pseudotime controller has the same components as a state of the generic controller together with an additional component s.interval, which is a partial function from T to the set of pseudotime intervals.
-In the initial state $s_0$ of the pseudotime controller $s_0$ .interval = $\{(T_0, P_0)\}$ for some pseudotime interval $P_0$ , and all other components are as in the initial state of the generic controller.
+The pseudotime controller has the actions of the generic controller together with an extra class of output actions ASSIGN_PSEUDOTIME(T, P) for $T \neq T_0$ and P a pseudotime interval.
+The purpose of the ASSIGN_PSEUDOTIME actions is to construct, at run-time, a sibling order that specifies the apparent serial ordering of transactions.
+Also, there is an extra class of actions INFORM_TIME_AT(X)OF(T, p) for access transactions T. A state s of the pseudotime controller has the same components as a state of the generic controller together with an additional component s.interval, which is a partial function from T to the set of pseudotime intervals.
+In the initial state s_0 of the pseudotime controller s_0 .interval = { (T_0, P_0) } for some pseudotime interval P_0 , and all other components are as in the initial state of the generic controller.

-The transition relation for generic actions is the same as that for the generic controller, except that the actions CREATE(T) and ABORT(T) have an additional precondition: $T \in$ domain(s'.interval).
-The additional actions are determined as follows.
+The transaction relation for generic actions is the same as that for the generic controller, except that the actions CREATE(T) and ABORT(T) have an additional precondition: $T \in \text{domain}(s'.\text{interval})$.
+The additional actions are determined as follows:

-ASSIGN\PSEUDOTIME(T,P)
+ASSIGN_PSEUDOTIME(T, P)